victorsolaya/Multiselect_Records_PCF/README.md

 This control has been created in order to select many records from an entity.
 What this will do is to insert the data split by the delimiter you have selected in your control in the single text field this is attached.
+This can be useful to retrieve a "list of records" from a single field and it can be used in a plugin.

 ## Download